Channel Selected Stratified Nested Cross Validation for Clinically Relevant EEG Based Parkinsons Disease Detection: Experiments and Results

-We combined three independent EEG dataset's resting state eyes closed subsets to assess robustness and generalizability: (i) \textit{Iowa}, 64--channel BioSemi ActiveTwo recordings; (ii) \textit{University of New Mexico (UNM)}, multi-session 64--channel EEG from PD patients and controls; and (iii) \textit{San Diego}, clinical 32--channel EEG representing hardware variability.
-All signals were aligned to our canonical montage set forth in \ref{M:Prep}, with missing channels zero-filled to preserve indexing.
-This harmonization enabled cross-dataset evaluation without architectural modification.
+\paragraph{Datasets} We combined three independent public EEG datasets to assess robustness and cross‑dataset generalization: (i) \textit{Iowa}~\cite{anjum2020linear}, consisting of 64‑channel resting‑state recordings acquired under eyes‑open conditions; (ii) \textit{University of New Mexico (UNM)}~\cite{anjum2020linear}, comprising multi‑session 64‑channel EEG from Parkinson’s disease patients and controls with both eyes‑open and eyes‑closed resting‑state segments recorded within the same session; and (iii) \textit{San Diego}~\cite{swann2015elevatedsynchrony}, a clinical 32‑channel EEG dataset reflecting hardware and montage variability.
+For datasets providing medication annotations (UNM and San Diego), only recordings acquired in the \textit{on‑medication} state were used.